lextoumbourou/notes/notes/reference/books/deep-learning-for-coders-with-fastai-and-pytorch.md

 	* Perhaps the most pivotal work in neural networks in the last 50 years was the multi-volume Parallel Distributed Processing (PDP) by David Rumelhart, James McClelland,
 		* PDP approach very similar to today's approach.
 	* Neural networks widely used in the 80s and 90s, but they weren't able to get very deep (adding more than 2 layers) without breaking or being too slow.
-		* Only recently we've learned the power of neural networks with more compute, bigger datasets and some tweans (like Dropout).
+		* Only recently we've learned the power of neural networks with more compute, bigger datasets and some tweaks (like Dropout).
 	* How to learn Deep Learning
 		* Harvard professor David Perkins, who wrote Making Learning Whole (Jossey-Bass), teach the "whole game"
 			* Baseball example: That means that if you’re teaching baseball, you first take people to a baseball game or get them to play it.
 You don’t teach them how to wind twine to make a baseball from scratch, the physics of a parabola, or the coefficient